KristerV/krister.ee/cv.md

 * Conversations with God by Neale Donald Walsch
 * Alan Watts - Out of your mind [audio lecture]
 * Gandhi [1982 Movie]
+* The 4 Hour Workweek by Tim Ferriss

 -----